 Jenise M. Bauman

-Dr. Jenise Bauman is a restoration ecologist and professor at Western Washington University in the College of the Environment - Salish Sea Region.
+Dr. Jenise Bauman is a forest and restoration ecologist at Western Washington University in the College of the Environment - Salish Sea Region.
 She earned her Ph.D. from Miami University, M.S. from West Virginia University, and B.S. at Eastern Kentucky University.
-Dr. Bauman is initiating projects that are focused on the restoration of coal mine landscapes in the Appalachian forests, the recovery of riparian forests in the Pacific Northwest, and the reconstruction of estuaries in urban areas of the Western Washington peninsulas.
+Dr. Bauman is initiating projects that are focused on the restoration of coal mine landscapes in the Appalachian forests, the recovery of forests in the Pacific Northwest, and the reconstruction of estuaries and riparian forests in urban areas of the Western Washington peninsulas.
 Her research couples field methods with molecular techniques to better understand vegetation establishment, plant interactions, and system recovery in disturbed soils.
 Research foci include belowground interactions of beneficial fungi during restoration, impact of invasive species on plant-fungal mutualisms, and plant pathology within forest restoration.

 Forest Restoration on Reclaimed coal mine sites in Appalachian Forests:

 - Fifteen year growth, survival, mycorrhizal development, and metal acquisition of nut tissue in 10-year old hybrid chestnuts growing as restoration trees in coal mined regions of Appalachian forests.